Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 5. Itemize Deductions If They Exceed the Standard Deduction

-The federal standard deduction for 2026 is $15,000 for single filers and $30,000 for married couples filing jointly.
+The 2026 federal standard deduction is $15,000 for single filers and $30,000 for married filing jointly.
+If your itemized deductions are higher, itemizing saves you more.

 7. Consider Roth Accounts for Long-Term Planning